-- CLT: College Principal + Deputy Principal + Assistant Principal Learning and Teaching + Assistant Principal - Religious Education
+- College Leadership Team: College Principal + Deputy Principal + Assistant Principal Learning and Teaching + Assistant Principal Religious Education - Well-being Team Middle Leader- Differentiated Pedagogies + Middle Leader Year 7 Co-Ordinator, College Chaplain, Guidance Counsellor, and Heads of House

-- Guidance Counsellor

-- Insights Team: Middle Leader Differentiated Pedagogies + Middle Leader Engagements and Connections + Middle Leader Pedagogies and Outcomes

-- Heads of House

-- Support Teachers: Inclusive Education
+• Support Teachers: Inclusive Education

-The HG teacher meets with students every morning and is responsible for their general wellbeing in the College.
+The House Group teacher meets with students every morning and is responsible for their general wellbeing in the College.
 The House Group teacher checks the student is on time, prepared for their day of learning, is wearing the correct uniform, and follows up on issues of absence.
-The HG teacher connects with the student and builds a positive relationship with them and connects with the student on a pastoral level and.
-The HG teacher will refer issues of wellbeing concern to the Head of House, Deputy Principal, and other support staff, including the Guidance Counsellor, the ML: Differentiated Pedagogies and the ML: Engagements and Connections, ML: Pedagogy and Outcomes when necessary.
+The House Group teacher connects with the student and builds a positive relationship with them and connects with the student on a pastoral level.
+The House Group teacher will refer issues of wellbeing concern to the Head of House, Deputy Principal, and other support staff, including the Guidance Counsellor, the Middle Leader: Differentiated Pedagogies and the Middle Leader: Engagements and Connections, Middle Leader: Pedagogy and Outcomes when necessary.

-HG teachers meet with their Heads of House every fortnight discuss matters pertaining to student wellbeing and refer to BI and Engage Student Support System data to identify and support students at risk.
-Additionally, the teachers and team leaders develop the Wellbeing4Learning Curriculum (PD Program), which includes learning experiences, Year Level Assemblies and House Assemblies to respond to emerging wellbeing issues and initiatives for young women and their families in our community.
+House Group teachers meet with their Heads of House every fortnight to discuss matters pertaining to student wellbeing and refer to BI and Engage Student Support System data to identify and support students at risk.
+Additionally, teachers and team leaders develop the Wellbeing4Learning Curriculum (PD Program), which includes learning experiences, Year Level Assemblies and House Assemblies to respond to emerging wellbeing issues and initiatives for young women and their families in our community.